AlexadeZ17/AlexadeZ17/README.md

   Our team 👨‍💻 , composed by freshman students from the Data Science Major and Computer Science Major worked hard to give a feasable solution to the challenges 🔨 propposed by the sponsors.

-  You can find our work on this [repository](https://github.com/AlexadeZ17/datathon2022-alex-gerard-laia-joan)
+  You can find our work on this [repository](https://github.com/AlexadeZ17/datathon2022-alex-gerard-laia-joan) :octocat:
 </details>